amelia-iky/TugasTestingpraktisi1/README.md

-# TODO-LIST
+# Todo-List

-`todo-list` is a free, self-hosted, open source app, written using laravel 11.x, that may help You organise your tasks.
+`Todo-List` is a free, self-hosted, open source app, written using laravel 11.x, that may help You organise your tasks.

 # Installation using MySQL